gameplusplus/gameplusplus.github.io/README.md

 <br>

 <p align="center"><strong><h1><div align="center">
-  What Would It Look Like If The Game App Store and TikTok Merged<h1>
+  What would it look like if the Game App Store and TikTok merged<h1>

 <br>